 Associated Colleges of the Midwest (ACM)

 Cornell and 13 other liberal arts colleges located in Iowa, Colorado, Illinois, Minnesota, and Wisconsin compose the membership of the Associated Colleges of the Midwest.
 The purpose of the Associated Colleges is to increase educational effectiveness and operating efficiency and to extend the areas of cooperation of the constituent colleges through off-campus programs (see ” Off Campus Programs ”).
 Members are Beloit, Carleton, Coe, Colorado College, Cornell, Grinnell, Knox, Lake Forest, Lawrence, Luther, Macalester, Monmouth, Ripon, and St. Olaf.

-Progress toward any of Cornell’s degrees is measured in Blocks or course credits.
+- Progress toward any of Cornell’s degrees is measured in Blocks or course credits.
 One course credit is given for the successful completion of a Cornell course taken in a Block.
 Course credits include Block credits and credits from adjunct courses, music lessons and ensembles, advanced placement, and transferred work.
-As a unit of credit, one “full course” credit is the equivalent of four semester or six quarter hours.
+As a unit of credit, one Cornell Block or “full course” credit is the equivalent of four semester or six quarter hours.
 (See Student Classification and Credit by Transfer .)

 A person becomes an enrolled student at Cornell College when they move into college housing, begin college-sponsored activities or on the first day of a course for which they are registered, whichever occurs first.
 A person ceases to be a student on the last day of the last course for which they are registered, when they end involvement with college-sponsored activities or when they move out of campus housing, whichever occurs later.